 “The Gobble” is a fun song that plays off the dance hit “The Wobble.”
 He hopes “The Gobble” will inspire people to shake their tail feathers and have some fun at this year’s Thanksgiving celebration.

 “It’s a fun song and a fun dance for Thanksgiving time,” said Hartmann.
 “We just came up with it in the studio.”

 The nationally recognized children’s singer/songwriter and author had 95 percent of the video completed when he asked Kidz World owner Arthurene Williams if he could feature some of her kids.
 She jumped at the chance, and he came out Friday afternoon to shoot the final shots.

 Hartmann, who has been in the children’s entertainment industry for 35 years, has written 99 percent of his songs and recorded over 700 songs on 26 albums for children.
 He’s even a hit in Europe.

-He and his wife Lisa founded Hop 2 It Music when she was a kindergarten teacher and he was a social worker.
-He always did music on the side, but now since he’s retired he is able to put all of his energy into entertaining children.
-Now classrooms all over the United States and around the world have used his educational songs as learning tools.
+He and his wife Lisa founded Hop 2 It Music when she was a kindergarten teacher, and he was a social worker.
+He always did music on the side, but now, since he’s retired, he is able to put all of his energy into entertaining children.
+Now, classrooms all over the United States and worldwide have used his educational songs as learning tools.

 If you’re interested in Hartmann performing a workshop at your school or in his learning materials, visit www.jackhartmann.com or contact him at (727) 393-7012.